Geothermal energy

 About Geothermal Energy

-Geothermal energy is a renewable energy from the natural source of heat contained within the earth.
+Geothermal energy is a form of renewable energy from the natural source of heat contained within the earth.
 It can be extracted for uses including heating, drying and electrical generation.
 Geothermal has become established as a reliable and environmentally benign source of power.

 Geothermal energy is estimated to contribute more than 8% of the world’s electricity generation capacity.
-As of January 2023, global geothermal power generation capacity stood at 16,127 MWe with 154 MWe capacity installed during 2022.
+As of January 2023, global geothermal power generation capacity stood at 16,127 Mwe, with 154 MWe capacity installed during 2022.

 January 2021